vlachenal/webservices-bench/README.md

 ### Disadvantages
 JSON structure (it is even more relevant if you decide to use XML) is not a compact structure like Thrift TCompactProtocol.
 It will induce overhead on network, serialization and deserialization.

-If you use JSON format for RESTful web services, you will not have structure control like in SOAP, Thrift, Protobuf, ...
+If you use JSON format for RESTful web services, you will not have structure control like in SOAP, Thrift, Protocol Buffers, ...

 ## Thrift